farmers markets toronto

 455 Cosburn Avenue, 9 a.m. until 2 p.m.

-This brand new farmers' market is inviting its visitors to come celebrate BIPOC food providers, showcasing a range of products from culturally diverse foods to common everyday staples.
+This farmers' market is inviting its visitors to come celebrate BIPOC food providers, showcasing a range of products from culturally diverse foods to common everyday staples.
 They'll be open every Sunday this summer.

-Downsview Park Farmer's Market
+Downsview Park Merchant's Market

 Carl Hill Road, 10 a.m. until 5 p.m.